Suggest a Songfact / Artistfact

 " with Tom Petty.
 When she asked Tom Petty's wife Jane when they met, Jane said, "At the age of seventeen," but she had a very strong southern accent and Stevie thought she said "the edge of seventeen," which makes a great song title.
 Telling the story in a 1981 interview with Los Angeles disc jockey Robert W. Morgan, Nicks said she told Jane: "It's got to be 'edge.'
 'The Edge of Seventeen' is perfect.
 I'm going to write a song."

-Bella Donna was Stevie's first solo album.
-This was the third single; the first 2 were duets: "Stop Draggin' My Heart Around" with Tom Petty and "Leather And Lace" with Don Henley.
-The album proved that Nicks had enormous appeal outside of Fleetwood Mac.
+was Stevie's first solo album.
+This was the third single; the first two were duets: "Stop Draggin' My Heart Around

 When Nicks played this as the last song at the last stop on her Bella Donna tour at the Wilshire Ebell Theatre in Los Angeles, California, she walked across that stage and collected various gifts audience members brought for her as she finished the song.
 This became a tradition, with Nicks ending up with a mountain of flowers and stuffed animals at the end of her solo shows which she always donates to local children's hospitals.
 Performing with Fleetwood Mac, she can't do this as there are five stars in the band.